How To Wash Ski Gloves

 Gently squeeze your gloves to drain most of the water but don’t wring or twist them.
 We recommend air drying your ski gloves away from direct heat, but you can use the tumble dryer if the care label permits.

 Any waterproof gloves will benefit from a reproofing at this stage to restore the DWR treatment.
-Spray-on products, such as Performance Repel Plus or TX Direct, are the easiest for gloves, but if your gloves are machine washable, you can use a wash-in product.
+Spray-on products, such as Performance Repel Plus are the easiest for gloves, but if your gloves are machine washable, you can use a wash-in product such as TX Direct.

 How to wash down insulated ski gloves?